unternet-co/unternet.co/docs/web-applets/reference/applet-scope.md

 # AppletScope

-The `AppletScope` class represents the interface for an applet's implementation in a child window.
-It handles communication with the parent window, manages action handlers, and maintains the applet's state.
+The `AppletScope` class represents the interface for an applet's implementation in the applet window.
+It handles communication with the client, manages action handlers, and maintains the applet's state.

 ## Constructor

 ### AppletScope()

-Creates a new `AppletScope` instance and initiates connection with the parent window.
+Creates a new `AppletScope` instance and initiates connection with the client.

 #### Syntax